georgemccrae/capstone-project/README.md

 * [Spotify API](https://github.com/plamere/spotipy)

 #### Gathering
 The next step was to get all Spotify’s musical components (e.g. danceability, tempo, duration) aswell as information about the artist (number of followers, genre) for each respective Billboard track.
-I used plamere's Spotify’s API to extract this.
-The Spotify API had about 96.5% of the ~21,200 songs to appear on these charts.
-For the remaining 753, I plugged in average numbers for each acoustic feature, just to have some placeholder data.
-I then put all those acoustic metadata back into the full Billboard list.
+I used plamere's Spotify’s API to extract this and then merged it with the Billboard data.
+There were  cases where the Billboard and Spotify artist names didnt match up, so I created a dicitonary of such entries and used the Python package [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy) to see if they were adequately similar.

 #### Cleaning
 The Spotify Data was mostly clean, Spotify's genre classification system provided additional challenges.
 The streaming service categorizes artists into over 1,300 specific, and often unheard of, music genres (anybody familiar with ["zydeco"](https://en.wikipedia.org/wiki/Zydeco)?).
 As the genre tags can only be acquired from the artist parameter, this creates a problem.
 It means that the genre label is not specific to each track but to the artist as a whole; therefore the tracks of an ecclectic artist who spans several genres (one artist had 22 genre tags) are likely to be mislabelled.